Sterling takes spending review in stride | Business

 "That's a factor which I think will play into the narrative of keeping sterling as a modest underperformer in the reflationary world," he said.
 He added that with Brexit optimism already priced in, there may not be significant justification to argue that sterling should be trading substantially higher than current levels.

-The pound was last trading down 0.2% at $1.3335, and was down by the same amount against the euro at 89.25 pence .
+The pound was last trading flat at $1.3363, and was also steady against the euro at 89.09 pence.
 Traders were looking for further progress towards a post-Brexit trade deal in talks between Britain and the European Union this week.

 The bloc's securities watchdog said EU banks will have to use platforms inside the EU to trade derivatives from January, a move that could cut off the City of London, the world's biggest derivatives trading hub.
 Bank of England interest-rate setter Michael Saunders meanwhile said the long-term effects of Brexit could have a bigger impact on companies than the coronavirus pandemic.